 Having the right cookware will help you avoid burnt meals and make life easier for whoever’s washing up.
 (Oh, that’s you too?
 Time to delegate!)

-For campfire cooking, a grill, cast iron skillet, and Dutch Oven will help you cook a lifetime’s worth of tasty meals.
+A grill, cast iron skillet, and Dutch Oven will help you cook a lifetime’s worth of tasty meals for campfire cooking.

 Instead, choose a pot that’s big enough for the meals you’re likely to cook and pack your other kit in and around it.